Meet the Child and Youth Advocate / PEI

 I have one adult son, Cody.
 I currently reside in the hills of Bellevue with my husband Carl.
 We share our lives with our blended family of dogs – Spot, Bella and Gus, not to mention a number of chickens.

-In helping the Child and Youth Advocate, we can:
+The Office of the Child and Youth Advocate can:

 - Provide information and advice to children , youth and their families